 Taking up our #ThinkOutsideTheBachs challenge, London-based musician Martin Ash offers engaging insights on the groundbreaking and innovative violinist-composer (also singer and keyboard player) Maddalena Laura Lombardini Sirmen (1745-1818).
 Martin Ash is a viola player, folk fiddler, and sometime mandolinist, arranger and composer.
 His website is www.martinashmusic.com.

 The first of two posts about Maddalena, it focuses on her biography.
-The second will explore her music,and will include more detailed links to sources and recordings.
+The second explores her music,and includes more detailed links to sources and recordings.

 Maddalena Lombardini was born in Venice, at a time when the city was still an independent republic but in political decline.
 There appear to have been several attempts (probably in her own early lifetime) to enhance her child-prodigy credentials by falsifying or confusing her date of birth, but this is now considered fairly well established as 1745, shortly before 13 December, when she was baptised.